Cr3sp1/MammoYOLO/README.md

 # Lesion detection and classification in mammograms with YOLOv1 and TinyYOLOv1 models using Keras

-In this project we build YOLOv1 and TinyYOLOv1 models using the Keras api with the objective of detecting and classifying lesions in mammograms.
+In this project we build YOLOv1 and TinyYOLOv1 models as presented in the [original article](refs/Yolo.pdf) using the Keras api with the objective of detecting and classifying lesions in mammograms.
+We perform the training on the [DDSM dataset](refs/CBIS-DDSM.pdf), and compare our results with the ones obtained by [Ribli et al.](refs/CBIS-DDSM.pdf).

+## Results

 ## Instructions